juanitogan/flame/doc/examples/gestures/README.md

 # gestures

-A flame game showcasing the use of gestures callbacks
+Example app showing the use of gesture mixins.
+Particularly, the difference between `SingleTapDetector`, `DoubleTapDetector`, and `TapDetector`.
+Also, shows the use of `PanDetector` and how to setup a gesture zone.